 What was Machiavelli's opinion of hypocrisy?
 It seems that winning is the most important thing for Machiavelli.
 How important is winning in the things that you do?
 Does the urge to win sometimes lead to unethical actions?
 Can you give any examples from your own experiences?
-Machiavelli seems different from earlier writers, but there is a very basic way in which he is identical to all the others.
+Machiavelli seems different from earlier things, but there is a very basic way in which he is identical to all the others.
 Reread the following sentence.
 See if you can figure it out?
 Why does he tell people to lie and cheat?
 What basic principle of ethics is he using?
 If people were good this rule would not hold, but because they are bad, and will lie and cheat you, you are not obligated to be fair and honest with them.
-Nicolo Machiavelli, The Prince, Chapter XVIII simplifed
+Nicolo Machiavelli, The Prince, Chapter XVIII simplified This is the negative side of the human drive to reach equality through reciprocity.

-Romeo and Juliet Part II
+Part II

 Feudalism can be seen as a system of private contracts and personal relationships acting to provide public services and duties.
 At the end of the Middle Ages, a more impersonal, public, governmental idea was gradually emerging with the rise of monarchies and the subsequent development of democracy in some parts of Europe.
-In the play, there are numerous examples of this transition from a private, and hence medieval, concept of government and the modern idea of public responsibility.
+In the play there are numerous examples of this transition from a private, and hence medieval, concept of government and the public, and hence modern, idea of governmental responsibility.
 As you read ROMEO AND JULIET, pay special attention to the words and actions of Prince Escalus and identify several examples of the struggle between these two ideas.